Angel (given name)

 Angel is a given name meaning "angel", "messenger".
 In the English-speaking world Angel is used for both boys and girls.

-From the medieval Latin masculine name Angelus, which was derived from the name of the heavenly creature (itself derived from the Greek word ἄγγελος (angelos) meaning "messenger").
-It has never been very common in the English-speaking world, where it is sometimes used as a feminine name in modern times.
-In the United States, while it is more common among girls (although not as common as Angela), it has seen some increase among boys, in particular as an English pronunciation of Spanish Ángel.
+Angel is from the medieval Latin masculine name Angelus, which was derived from the name of the heavenly creature (itself derived from the Ancient Greek word ἄγγελος (angelos) meaning "messenger").
+It is gradually gaining popularity in the English-speaking world, where it is sometimes used as a feminine given name in modern times.
+In the United States, it is also seeing increasing use among boys, usually using the standard English pronunciation of the word angel.

-Ángel is a common male name in Spanish-speaking countries.
+Ángel (pronounced /ˈanxel/) is a common male name in Spanish-speaking countries, while the plural form Ángeles is usually given to girls.